 These requirements are only for applicants to the Business Analytics Certificate.

-Completion of at least one semester of a college-level Math course (e.g. Calculus, Linear Algebra) with a grade "C" or better is required at the time of application.
+Completion of at least one semester of a college-level Math course (e.g. Calculus, Linear Algebra) is required at the time of application.
 Upload a course description or syllabus in the first upload on the "Business Analytics requirements" page of the application for the course that satisfies this requirement.

 Applicants who have not yet completed a Math course should not submit an application to the program until they have completed the course and received a final grade.

-Demonstrated proficiency in computer programming is required.
-The following programming languages satisfy the requirement: Python, R, C, C++, C#, VB, Java, Pascal, and Fortran.
-Proficiency is required in only one of these languages.
-Proficiency may be demonstrated in one of three ways:
+Demonstrated competency in computer programming is required.
+The following programming languages satisfy the requirement: Python, R, C, C++, C#, Visual Basic, Java, PHP, Pascal, and Fortran.
+Competency is required in only one of these languages.
+Competency may be demonstrated in one of three ways:

 - Academic Coursework - University class on transcript showing formal education in and successful completion of programming coursework as an undergraduate or graduate.
 Upload a course description or syllabus which includes the name of the programming language learned.
 This course must appear on your transcript (uploaded in the Educational Background section of this application.)
 Do not re-upload your transcript on the "Carlson Masters Programs requirements" page of the application; this upload must be a course description or syllabus indicating the language learned in your programming class.